-Check out our blog that gives tips on how a cafe can recycled their used coffee grounds and save money.
+Check out our blog that gives tips on how a cafe can recycle their used coffee grounds and save money.

 I must be getting old – because I seem to be out of step with many current trends and practises.
 However, I was always of the opinion that young people were very focused on the environment.
 That is why I was recently surprised whilst reading about Melbourne recycling efforts.

-Apparently millenials, or Gen Y – or whatever they are called nowadays are less interested in recycling and the environment than older people.
+Apparently, millennials, Gen Y, or whatever they are called nowadays became less interested in recycling and the environment than older people.
 This goes against what I had read and experienced.

 Having worked with lots of young people on Melbourne recycling efforts in the past – I was very surprised by this – and not sure if it is true.

-What with fake news – and a general lack of trust in authority by young people – I wonder is this starting to impact on Melbourne recycling efforts and are ability as a society to actually increase recycling rates – for both business and households.
+With fake news and a general lack of trust in authority by some young people, I wonder if is this starting to impact on recycling efforts in Melbourne.
+Can they, as part of the society, actually increase recycling rates?
+This applies to both business and households.

 What is the evidence?

 A 2016 poll in the US found that: